What are the benefits of drinking celery juice?

 What’s the Deal with Celery Juice?
-There has been lots of hype lately surrounding celery juice craze.
-Which left me wondering, is celery juice just a hype or is there something to be said about drinking celery, rather than eating it alongside wings & or smothered in ranch dressing with other veggies?
-What are benefits of drinking celery juice?
+There has been lots of hype lately surrounding the celery juice craze.
+Which left me wondering, is celery juice just hype or is there something to be said about drinking celery rather than eating it alongside wings & or smothered in ranch dressing with other veggies?
+What are the benefits of drinking celery juice?

 What Are The Experts Saying About Celery Juice?

 What’s the hype about celery juice?
-Celebrities from Pharrell Williams to Selma Blair have been posting on their instagram about their love for drinking celery juice in the morning.
-Apparently, they’ve been convinced that celery juice contains powerful anti-inflammatory properties.
+Celebrities from Pharrell Williams to Selma Blair have been posting on their Instagram about their love for drinking celery juice in the morning.
+They’ve been convinced that celery juice contains powerful anti-inflammatory properties.

-Every part of celery, including the stalks, seeds, and leaves are edible and rich in nutrients.
-Celery is loaded with vitamin B6, calcium, potassium, vitamin A, vitamin C, folate, vitamin K, fiber, and protein.
+Every part of celery, including the stalks, seeds, and leaves, are edible and rich in nutrients.
+Celery contains vitamin B6, calcium, potassium, A, C, folate, vitamin K, fiber, and protein.

 It’s totally okay to hop on the celery juice bandwagon to see if it indeed makes you feel better as a start to your day.

 How Do You Juice & Drink Celery?

 Celery juicing is as simple as taking whole stalks of celery and feeding them through your cold press juicer.
 You can also use a blender and strain the juice through a cheesecloth, but this seems much more complicated than necessary.

 I love our Breville Cold Press Juicer because it is so easy to use and easy to clean.
 This morning I juiced 11 celery stalks, 2 apples, 1 lemon and a small piece of ginger root.

 If you’ve already invested in a great juicer, there’s no reason not to try a morning cuppa celery!
 The Clean Eating Kitchen posts a step-by-step recipe for how to create your perfect celery juice, if you need a little more direction.